mcfrith/dnarrange/README.md

 `last-multiplot` has the same [options](http://last.cbrc.jp/doc/last-dotplot.html) as `last-dotplot`.
 In fact, `last-multiplot` uses `last-dotplot`, so it requires the latter to be [installed](http://last.cbrc.jp/doc/last.html) (i.e. in your PATH).
-This in turn requires the [Python Imaging Library](https://pillow.readthedocs.io/) to be installed (good luck with that).
+This in turn requires the [Python Imaging Library](https://pillow.readthedocs.io/) to be installed.

+* A useful option is `--rmsk1`, to show repeats, which often cause rearrangements.

+Tips for viewing the pictures on a Mac: open the folder in Finder, and

+* View the pictures with "Cover Flow" (Command+4), or:
+* Select all the pictures (Command+A), and view them in slideshow (Option+Spacebar) or "Quick Look" (Spacebar).
+Use the left and right arrows to move between pictures.
+In slideshow, Spacebar toggles "pause"/"play".

+Try to check for bad groups, e.g. rearrangements that look like sequencing artifacts.
+It may be useful to define the groups more strictly, with `-s3` (minimum 3 reads per group) and/or `-c1` (discard any read with any rearrangement not shared by 1 other read):

+    dnarrange -s3 -c1 groups.maf > strict.maf

-### Step 4: Check and (if necessary) hand-edit the groups
+### Step 4: Find the order and orientation of groups

+A large rearrangement might include several groups of rearranged reads.
+To understand it, we need to know the order and orientation of the groups in the rearranged sequence:

+    dnarrange-link -g3,7,8,12 groups.maf > linked.txt

+This tells it to use groups 3, 7, 8, and 12.
+(If you don't specify any groups, it will use them all: ideally that would work, but the groups may not all be perfectly accurate, complete, and uniquely-linkable.)

-The step after this infers how the groups are linked, but it uses only the topmost read in each group.
-So we need to ensure that the topmost read represents the whole group, and covers all the group's rearrangement breakpoints.
+It uses only the topmost read in each group, so we need to ensure that the topmost read represents the whole group, and covers all the group's rearrangement breakpoints.
 We can check this by looking at the pictures.

 If necessary, we can hand edit `groups.maf`.
 This file begins with a summary of each group, like this: